 Sandra facilitated professional development at a school wide and district level and served on committees which developed academic action plans with school leadership.
 She recognizes the impact that vision led leadership can have within schools and organizations.
 During the summer of 2016, she led sessions at Teach for America’s DFW Institute regarding Diversity, Equity, and Inclusion.
 This experience has fortified her belief that social identity work is at the heart of the educational equity movement.
 She looks forward to exploring the manners in which her interests and strengths come together as an Impact Manager at Education Opens Doors.

-Andy Lovley: Manager Of Operations
+Andy Lovley: Director Of Operations

 Andy graduated from the College of the Holy Cross in 2006 with a degree in History and Secondary Education.
 From there, he pursued his loves of teaching and travel, volunteering and taught in schools in Japan, Taiwan, Chile, Hawaii, and Boston for over five years.
 Prior to joining Education Opens Doors in 2015, Andy spent two years at the University of Arkansas Clinton School, obtaining a Masters of Public Service degree.
 During his graduate studies, he partnered with educational nonprofits based in Thailand and Panama, developing monitoring and evaluation systems and designing a K-12 curriculum for indigenous youth in underserved communities.
 After one year as an Impact Manager, Andy now applies his passion for developing and strengthening organizational practices as the EOD Manager of Operations.
 From systems streamlining to strategic initiatives to talent management, Andy enjoys the daily dabbling of life at EOD.

-Ellen Miller, Program and Administrative Assistant
+Ellen Miller, Marketing and Program Coordinator

 Ellen Miller earned her BA in Justice from American University in Washington, D.C.
 While living in the city, she volunteered for Facilitating Leadership in Youth, a youth tutoring and mentoring organization in the underserved community of Anacostia, and it was there that she first glimpsed the vast inequities in the education system.
 After returning to Texas, Ellen joined the team at Reading Partners North Texas.
 As a site coordinator, she managed a literacy center at a high-needs Dallas ISD elementary school, managing 60 tutors who served 45 students twice weekly with one-on-one literacy intervention.
 After completing her AmeriCorps term of service, she joined Urban Teachers, building local and regional relationships and helped recruit the program’s inaugural cohort of teaching residents for the DFW area.
 She joins Education Opens Doors to support operations across the organization.